1120 (25th November)

 Charles of Flanders was assassinated.
 William Clito, son of Robert Curthose

-, was chosen as Count of Flanders.
+, was chosen to succeed as Count of Flanders.
 This opened up the possibility of a threat to Normandy from Flanders.

 1128 (17th June)